autolab/Autolab/docs/index.md

 ```

 this may be an issue with using an incompatible version of MySQL.
 Try switching to MySQL 5.7 if you are currently using a different version.

+### Undefined method 'devise' for User
+You most likely missed the step of copying 'config/initializers/devise.rb.template' to 'config/initializers/devise.rb' and setting your secret key in the setup instructions.